Desogestrel

 Desogestrel effectiveness

-When taken correctly Desogestrel is 99% effective, meaning out of 100 women, one will get pregnant in a year.
+When taken correctly Desogestrel is 99% effective at preventing pregnancy.
+Out of 100 women, one will get pregnant in a year when taking this pill.
 With ‘typical use’ it’s thought that around nine in 100 women will get pregnant.

 Who can take Desogestrel?